thephpleague/route/restful-strategy.md

 // this route would be considered a "get one" resource
 $route->get('/acme/{id}', function (Request $request, array $args) {
-    // get any required data from $request and find enitity relating to $args['id']
+    // get any required data from $request and find entity relating to $args['id']

     return [
         // ... data to be converted to json